2. Understanding Topology

 Add the following two snippets to your code at appropriate locations to draw your map.
 The second snippet should replace the previous code that you used to draw the border.

-Also use this opportunity to remove any old
+Also use this opportunity to comment out (

 # open the graticule dataset